 Julie was involved in founding Te Pou and was appointed to the role of chair in March 2011.
 Julie currently holds the position of joint chief executive of the Wise Group and has an extensive background in the development of community based solutions.
 Her key focus is ensuring the organisation continues to maintain strong collegial relations to meet the needs of current providers and to make available products and services to primary care and community settings.
 "We know that Te Pou is held up as a model in other countries and we need New Zealand to appreciate this unique resource."

-Shelley Campbell is currently the chief executive of the Waikato Bay of Plenty Cancer Society.
-Prior to taking up the role in 2017 she was the chief executive of the Sir Peter Blake Trust, responsible for implementing its leadership development and environmental programmes throughout the country.
-Before moving to the Sir Peter Blake Trust in 2010, Shelley oversaw the Better Sooner More Convenient health business cases for the Minister of Health’s reforms in Auckland.
-She is also a former chief executive of Waikato Primary Health that provided health services to 315,000 people across the central North Island.
-In 2007 Shelley was awarded a Sir Peter Blake emerging leader award.
+Shelley Campbell is currently chief executive of Waikato/Bay of Plenty Cancer Society.
+Prior to taking up this role in 2018, Shelley was chief executive of Sir Peter Blake Trust, where she was responsible for implementing its leadership development and environmental programmes throughout the country.
+Shelley's extensive background in the health sector saw her oversee the Better Sooner More Convenient health business cases for the Minister of Health’s reforms in Auckland.
+She is a former chief executive of Waikato Primary Health that provided health services to 315,000 people across the central North Island.
+Shelley is a board member of Le Va and Te Pou o te Whakaaro Nui, a member of Cancer Council NZ and chaired the Minister’s National Bowel Cancer Screening Taskforce.
+She was a member of the New Zealand delegation to the World Health Assembly in 2008 and has examined health systems in Canada and the UK.
+In 2007 Shelley was awarded a Sir Peter Blake emerging leader award and was the first person of Maori descent to ever win the award.

 Jacqui Graham is the founder and joint chief executive of the Wise Group.
 Jacqui has a nursing background, holds a Master of Business Administration and has been involved in developing multiple organisations throughout New Zealand.
 Jacqui describes herself as a social entrepreneur who is part of a growing number of entrepreneurs internationally who choose to direct their skills to social good.